asdf-vm/asdf-nodejs/README.md

 Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Node.js at a system and project level.

 Behind the scenes, `asdf-nodejs` utilizes [`node-build`](https://github.com/nodenv/node-build) to install pre-compiled binaries and compile from source if necessary.
-You can check its [README](https://github.com/nodenv/node-build/blob/master/README.md) for more compile settings and troubleshooting.
+You can check its [README](https://github.com/nodenv/node-build/blob/master/README.md) for additional settings and some troubleshooting.

 When compiling a version from source, you are going to need to install [all requirements for compiling Node.js](https://github.com/nodejs/node/blob/master/BUILDING.md#building-nodejs-on-supported-platforms) (be advised that different versions might require different configurations).
 That being said, `node-build` does a great job at handling edge cases and compilations rarely need a deep investigation.

 ### Configuration

-Aside from the [common configuration with `node-build`](https://github.com/nodenv/node-build#custom-build-configuration), `asdf-nodejs` has a few extra environment variables for configuration.
+`node-build` already has a [handful of settings](https://github.com/nodenv/node-build#custom-build-configuration), in additional to that `asdf-nodejs` has a few extra configuration variables:

 - `ASDF_NODEJS_NODEBUILD_HOME`: Home for the node-build installation, defaults to `$ASDF_DIR/plugins/nodejs/.node-build`, you can install it in another place or share it with your system
 - `ASDF_NODEJS_NODEBUILD`: Path to the node-build executable, defaults to `$NODE_BUILD_MIRROR_URL/bin/node-build`